 These test results help your doctor diagnose coronary artery disease (CAD).
 Stress tests also help your doctor know the type of exercise that will be appropriate for you, so you can work together to develop a routine exercise plan.

 Nuclear Stress Test

 A nuclear stress test measures blood flow to your heart muscle at rest and during stress/exercise.
 It is similar to a regular stress test, but provides images in addition to electrocardiograms.
 Nuclear pictures of the heart are taken before and after exercising.

 At the start of the test, a very low level of radioactive substance is injected into your bloodstream.
 This substance mixes with your blood and travels to your heart.
 A special scanner, which detects the radioactive material in your heart, creates images of your heart muscle.
 Inadequate blood flow to any part of your heart will show up as a light spot on the images, which could mean there is a blockage in your arteries.

 Persantine or Adenosine Cardiolite

-For patients that are unable to walk on the treadmill, an intravenous medication (persantine or adenosine) can be given.
-This replaces the need for walking on the treadmill and still allows the stress test to be performed.
+For patients who are unable to walk on the treadmill, an intravenous medication (persantine or adenosine) can be given.
+This medication still allows the stress test to be performed with no exercise required.

 Tilt Table Study

 The tilt table study is used to evaluate patients who have had syncope (loss of consciousness).
 It is an extremely simple study, and in most cases is quite safe.
-In a tilt table study, the patient is strapped to a table, which is then mechanically tilted to an upright position.
-While monitoring the pulse, blood pressure, electrocardiogram, and sometimes blood oxygen saturation, the patient is left in a "motionless standing position" for 20 to 30 minutes.
-When the patient's syncope is reproduced during the test, a "positive" tilt table study is said to have occurred.
+The patient is strapped to a table, which is then mechanically tilted to an upright position.
+While monitoring the pulse, blood pressure, electrocardiogram and sometimes blood oxygen saturation, the patient is left in a standing position for 20 to 30 minutes.
+A positive tilt table result occurs when the patient's syncope happens during the test.